Purdue-CS193/homework-0-badwala1/index.md

-### ARJUN BADWAL'S FIRST CS193 HOMEWORK
+# ARJUN BADWAL'S FIRST CS193 HOMEWORK
-#It's all caps cause I'm excited
+### What I'm looking forward to...

 - It looks like it'll be fun
 - :tada:No midterms:tada: